 - Contact Online Learning & Strategy at firstname.lastname@example.org or 412.396.1165 to schedule a consultation where we can address initial concerns and help you to formulate a preparedness plan for online teaching.

-- Consider your campus-based course and the types of activities that are involved (e.g. labs, hands-on experiences, etc.).
-Begin to consider options for coursework or comparable activities that can be completed in lieu of the original activity or requirements.
+- Consider your face-to-face course and the types of activities that are involved (e.g. labs, hands-on experiences, etc.).
+Next, consider options for coursework or comparable activities that can be completed that achieve similar outcomes in place of the original activity.

 - Communicate with colleagues in your school and field who have experience teaching online.
 Pick their brains to determine what you need to know to be successful teaching online in your discipline.